The Hamas tunnels: a wildcard in the Gaza fighting

 Hamas vehemently denies this.
 The group says Israel makes these accusations to justify a relentless bombing campaign that's already killed thousands of Palestinian civilians.

-"Hamas not only endangers the lives of Israelis civilians, but also exploits innocent Gazan civilians as human shields," he said.
+"Hamas not only endangers the lives of Israeli civilians, but also exploits innocent Gazan civilians as human shields," he said.

 Hamas first used the tunnels to shock Israel in 2006.
 The group dug a passageway under the Gaza border fence and emerged on the Israeli side, kidnapping an Israeli soldier, Gilad Shalit.
 He was held for five years, and ultimately exchanged for more than 1,000 Palestinian prisoners.